saldel/Raspberry-Pi-Translation-Guide/README.md

 - [Scratch](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Scratch)
 - [HTML/CSS/JavaScript](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20HTML)

-Majority of resources consist of the textual and visual instructions displayed on the project’s web page [hyperlink] and an online Trinket/Scratch page [hyperlink] that learners use to write and run their code according to the project instructions.
+Majority of resources consist of the textual and visual instructions displayed on the [project’s web page](https://projects.raspberrypi.org/en/projects/rock-band) and an online [Trinket](https://trinket.io/embed/python/33e5c3b81b#.WoV106jFI2w)/[Scratch](https://scratch.mit.edu/projects/editor/) page that learners use to write and run their code according to the project instructions.
 Please note that some Trinkets/Scratch pages may be empty while others may already contain some initial code for learners to build on.
 We need to translate both the project instructions and the initial code.
 Please read the next two sections to find out how we want you to do it.

 ## About the proccess